Manoj-kanur/SE-lab1-team6/Readme.md

 - **FR-004:** Privacy / Soft-Deletion
 - **FR-005:** Mentorship and Mock-Interview Booking

-The project also includes non-functional requirements related to reliability, scalability, and system behavior under concurrent requests.
+The project also includes non-functional requirements related to security and privacy.

----

-## Double-Booking Prevention

-A major focus of the project is preventing two students from successfully booking the same mentor time slot.

-The system verifies the availability of a slot and uses an atomic locking mechanism so that when multiple students attempt to book the same slot concurrently:

-1. One request acquires the slot lock.
-2. The slot is verified as available.
-3. The successful request creates the booking.
-4. The slot is marked as booked.
-5. Other concurrent requests are rejected.
-6. No duplicate booking is created.

----

 ## UML Use-Case Model